sruffner/XSort/xsort/assets/about.md

-# XSort
+# XSort 0.1.5 (29 Apr 2024)

-A Python/Qt application that visualizes and edits the results from spike sorting of extracellular Omniplex-recorded data in the Stephen G. Lisberger lab at Duke University.
+A Python/Qt application that visualizes and edits the results from spike sorting of neuronal activity recorded with extracellular multi-electrode probes during experiments conducted in the Stephen G. Lisberger lab at Duke University.

 ## License